 We need plenty of vegetables.
-None of the dietary theories discourage vegetables, and all agree with studies that show they are nutrient dense foods that provide essential vitamins, minerals, fiber and phytonutrients that we all need.
-The largest, most respected studies, such as the Nurses Health Study and the China Study clearly indicate that the more vegetables we eat, the healthier we are and the lower our risk of disease.
+None of the dietary theories discourage vegetables, and all agree with studies that show they are nutrient-dense foods that provide essential vitamins, minerals, fiber, and phytonutrients that we all need.
+The largest, most-respected studies, such as the Nurses Health Study and the China Study clearly indicate that the more vegetables we eat, the healthier we are and the lower our risk of disease.

 Eat naturally occurring foods and avoid highly processed foods.
 Past generations didn’t eat from a grocery store – they got their food from farms and nature.
 Processing removes nutrients and the “life” in natural foods and adds contents that shouldn’t really even be allowed to be called “food.”
-They have little to no nutrient value and often are riddled with ingredients such as trans fats and chemicals that cause inflammation in the body and have been linked to development of many chronic diseases.
+They have little to no nutrient value and often are riddled with ingredients such as trans fats and chemicals that cause inflammation in the body and have been linked to the development of many chronic diseases.